 Provide a list of individuals (by title or position) or organizations (by name) responsible for carrying out the procedures you describe in your annual security report.
 If different people or organizations will be responsible for different procedures or for responding to different types of emergency or dangerous situations, make this clear.
 For example, you might indicate that the local Public Health Department will be asked to confirm a serious virus outbreak.
 A campus located in a strip mall might call upon the mall security office to confirm a significant emergency situation.
 When designating individuals and organizations for your plan, avoid potential conflicts of responsibilities.
-For example, if the individual responsible for issuing an emergency notification is also responsible for containing the emergency, efforts to mitigate the emergency may be compromised.
+For example, if the individual responsible for issuing an emergency, efforts to mitigate the emergency may be compromised.